apparat/artefakt/README.md

 cd <project-name>
 ```

 Please make sure to replace `<project-name>` with the path and name of your project.

+### Custom directories

-If you need more control over the directories used by Artefakt, you can also create a custom `composer.json` in your installation directory:
+If you want Artefakt to use other directories than the default ones, create a custom `composer.json` in your installation directory:

 ```
 mkdir <project-name>